-- diabetes and dementia - sleep apnoea or snoring and can be improved with an oral device that can help you breathe better at night.
-A dentist can help you to fit the device properly. - chronic headaches caused by a condition like temporomandibular joint disorder (TMJ) which affects the jaw muscles and nerves.
+- Diabetes and dementia.
+Learn more about type 2 diabetes and brain health. - Sleep apnoea or snoring can be improved with an oral device that can help you breathe better at night.
+A dentist can help you to fit the device properly. - Chronic headaches may be caused by a condition like temporomandibular joint disorder (TMJ) which affects the jaw muscles and nerves.
 A dentist can fit appliances like splints for pain relief.